-- 1.3.1 A CTR is defined as "a controlled airspace extending upwards from the surface of the earth to a specified upper limit."
-CTRs surround controlled aerodromes and are designated as follows: - a.
+1.3.1 A CTR is defined as "a controlled airspace extending upwards from the surface of the earth to a specified upper limit."
+CTRs surround controlled aerodromes and are designated as follows:

+- a.
 Civil CTR: A CTR administered by a civil air navigation service provider, other than a military CTR.
-Class C or Class D procedures and services apply. - Military CTR: A CTR administered by the Australian Defence Force.
-Class C procedures and services apply to civil flights. - 1.3.2 Control Zones are active during the hours of the operation of the control tower as published in ERSA or as varied by NOTAM.
+Class C or Class D procedures and services apply. - b.
+Military CTR: A CTR administered by the Australian Defence Force.
+Class C procedures and services apply to civil flights.